aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.animation/isequence/trigger_shape/_index.md

 ## trigger_shape property
 Returns or sets shape target for INTERACTIVE sequence.
-            If sequence is not interactive then returns null.
+            If sequence is not interactive then returns None.
             Read/write [`IShape`](/slides/python-net/aspose.slides/ishape).

 ### Definition: